-Google runs AdSense, one of the best ad networks (but not the only one) for the publishers and on the other side, attracts millions of advertisers with the help of Google Ads, ensuring there’s enough demand always.
-As a publisher, you can sign up for Google AdSense to start displaying ads to your visitors.
-You need to know the potential earnings to plan and work accordingly and that’s what we’re trying to provide in this piece.
+Google runs AdSense, one of the best ad networks (but not the only highest paying CPM ad network) for the publishers, and on the other side, with Google Ads, it attracts millions of advertisers — ensuring there’s always enough demand.
+As a publisher, you can sign up for Google AdSense to show your visitors’ display ads.
+You want to know the potential earnings to plan and work accordingly, and that’s what we’re trying to provide in this piece.

-Ad units can be in the form of display ad units, in-article ad units, and link ad units, etc. Some of the most popular ad sizes provided by Google AdSense include:
+Google offers plenty of ad formats and sizes for publishers.
+Some of the most popular ad sizes provided by Google AdSense include:

 - Medium Rectangle (300×250)